ibm-cloud-docs/openshift/openshift_cluster_scaling.md

 **Before you begin**:
 * [Access your {{site.data.keyword.openshiftshort}} cluster](/docs/openshift?topic=openshift-access_cluster).
-* For a changelog of chart versions, [download the source code `tar` file](https://cloud.ibm.com/kubernetes/helm/iks-charts/ibm-iks-cluster-autoscaler){: external} and open the `RELEASENOTES.MD` file.
+* For a changelog of chart versions, [download the source code `tar` file](https://cloud.ibm.com/kubernetes/helm/iks-charts/ibm-iks-cluster-autoscaler) and open the `RELEASENOTES.MD` file.

 **To update the cluster autoscaler Helm chart**:
 1. Update the Helm repo to retrieve the latest version of all Helm charts in this repo.